Are You An Aggressive Driver?

 4. Weaving In and Out of Traffic

 This is something you have probably seen on the highway.
 You know the car.
 It’s the one that changes lanes as soon as there is an opening, believing that they are going to get where they are going faster.
 Changing lanes frequently is dangerous.
 Pick a lane and stick to it.
 If you are traveling the speed limit, there is no reason to get out of your lane.

 There are popular memes on social media making fun of those that don’t use their turn signal.
 It’s annoying to most people, but it is also dangerous.
 A turn signal indicates to the drivers around you that you intend to change direction of travel.
 Even more dangerous is the driver who doesn’t slow appropriately, instead suddenly reducing their speed and cutting around a corner.

 If you recognize yourself in any of these examples, you may be an aggressive driver.
 The good news is that aggressive driving is something that you have complete control over.
 The next time you get in your vehicle, simply follow the rules of the road.
 The more often you do, the more quickly it will become your new habit.

-If you are involved in a car accident in Charlotte, reach out to our team of accident attorneys.
+If you are involved in a car accident in Charlotte, Reach out to our team of Charlotte car accident attorneys.
 We will provide you with a free case evaluation and advise you of your legal options.